 Google’s algorithm is changing daily, and one of its search features is SERP.
-It stands for Search Engine Results Page, which contains both organic and paid search results.
+It stands for Search Engine Results Page, which contains organic and paid search results.

 If you notice that now users can get their answers without clicking on the webpages, and Google, try to show on-page content to save users’ time.

 Besides ranking at position 1 in Google organic search results, it is hard to be featured in Search engine results.

 Now, you can see the search results without typing the entire query into Google.
 It uses Machine Learning and Artificial Intelligence features to show quick results.

 It would be best if you adopted Google’s algorithm to be featured on the first page for a marketer.
 But it’s not that easy because of competition and paid ads.